Please rate topic.

 A 45-year-old male presents with the fracture seen in Figures A and B after a motor vehicle collision.
 After debridement and external fixation, he is taken to the operating room for definitive soft tissue flap coverage and intramedullary nailing.
 Administration of recombinant human Bone Morphogenetic Protein-2 (rhBMP-2) at the time of fracture fixation will lead to which of the following?

-Decreased risk of subsequent bone grafting procedures
+Decreased need of subsequent bone grafting procedures

 Shorter hospital stay